FAQ

 Well, it won’t hurt, but from our experience it won't really give you much of an edge in the long run.
 Unless you were some kind of miniature Olympic skater, of course!

 We’re not picking daisies here, people, we’re playing roller derby and you’re gonna need those basic skills.
 That’s where the Rookie Program comes in.
 Participation in the Rookie Program builds your skills from the ground up, so you’ll have all the tools you need to play without being a danger to yourself or others.
 Only by successfully completing the Rookie program will you be allowed to join HIR as a league member.
-A training committee will assess the skills of our Rookie skaters over the 10 week training course.
-The base requirements of safety and skills are outlined and regulated within our handbook and the WFTDA rulebook.

 The stereotypical portrayal of roller derby is violent, but the real deal isn't.
 Of course, it is a full contact sport, so we’re not too delicate, but contrary to popular belief, we don't kick, elbow, or punch each other.
 Instead, we work on techniques to get past opponents and block players from moving past us- all within the rules, of course.
 Some people like to think of derby as rugby on wheels.